 Scouting is an outdoor movement and that is part of its character.
 Historically, the appeal of scouting has always been to that element of the vagabond, pioneer and explorer which is part of our nature, and is at its most evident in youth.
 BPSF retains scouting’s original focus on this aspect of the program; and encourages our scouts, parents, and volunteers to plan programs that take advantage of being out of doors, whenever and wherever possible, even here in alternately torrid/windy/wintry/rainy southeast Idaho.

-About the Baden-Powell Service Association
+About the Baden-Powell Scoutcraft Fellowship (BPSF)

-BPSA follows the original principles and practices of scouting laid down by Robert Baden-Powell in 1907, which had been developed and refined in Scout and Guide Associations around the world for over 99 years.
+BPSF follows the Baden-Powel Scouting Association model.
+BPSA is an international scouting method and follows the original principles and practices of scouting laid down by Robert Baden-Powell in 1907, which had been developed and refined in Scout and Guide Associations around the world for over 99 years.
 Our belief is that scouting’s original program remains universal, relevant, and adaptable.

 Our aim thus remains the same as when scouting was founded: to promote good citizenship, discipline, self-reliance, loyalty, and useful skills.
-BPSA is totally independent of, and not affiliated with, the Boys Scouts of America or the Girl Scouts of the USA.
-We are members of the World Federation of Independent Scouts (WFIS); and as such are not in competition with other American scouting associations, we are only their brothers and sisters.
-BPSA-US work closely with the Baden-Powell Scouts’ Association of England and the Baden-Powell Service Association in Canada.
+BPSF is totally independent of, and not affiliated with, the Boys Scouts of America or the Girl Scouts of the USA or the BPSA-US, BPSA-CA or BPSA-UK sister organizations which are their own wholly separate legal entities.